larsewi/hackaton/README.md

 The `"expression"` field is passed to `eval()` along with the [context dictionary](#context-dictionary).
 The outcome of `eval() determines whether or not the dependency will be built.
+The `"expression"` field is optional and will be interpreted as the expression `any` (which is always true) unless something else is specified.

 The packages are fetched by concatenating the `"source"` and the `"tarball"` field and will be stored in the `build/tarballs` directory.